JACL vets swap behind-the-scenes stories at 2019 JACL National Convention.

 Keep in mind, there was no model we could work with because it was the only time in the history of the country that any group had attempted to seek redress from the United States Congress.” — John Tateishi

-In his opening remarks, Shimomura noted that while the JACL played an important role in the eventual passage of redress legislation, the campaign was “much bigger that just JACL,” referring to other organizations such as Nikkei for Civil Rights & Redress (NCRR), National Council for Japanese American Redress (NCJAR) and the coram nobis team.
+In his opening remarks, Shimomura noted that while the JACL played an important role in the eventual passage of redress legislation, the campaign was “much bigger that just JACL,” referring to other organizations such as NCRR (then known as National Coalition for Redress and Reparations), National Council for Japanese American Redress (NCJAR) and the coram nobis team.

 “They were all working on redress, but everybody’s focus had been a little different,” Shimomura said.